neuroinformatics-unit/movement/CONTRIBUTING.md

 2. Ask to be added as a collaborator on the [movement data repository](gin:neuroinformatics/movement-test-data) (if not already)
 3. Download the [GIN CLI](gin:G-Node/Info/wiki/GIN+CLI+Setup#quickstart) and set it up with your GIN credentials, by running `gin login` in a terminal.
 4. Clone the movement data repository to your local machine, by running `gin get neuroinformatics/movement-test-data` in a terminal.
+5. Add your new files to `/movement-test-data/poses/`.
+6. Determine the sha256 checksum hash of each new file by running `sha256sum <filename>` in a terminal.
+Alternatively, you can use `pooch` to do this for you: `python -c "import pooch; hash = pooch.file_hash('/path/to/file'); print(hash)"`.
+If you wish to generate a text file containing the hashes of all the files in a given folder, you can use `python -c "import pooch; pooch.make_registry('/path/to/folder', 'sha256_registry.txt')`.
+7. Add metadata for your new files to `poses_files_metadata.yaml`, including their sha256 hashes.
-5. Add your new files and commit them with `gin commit -m <message> <filename>`.
+8. Commit your changes using `gin commit -m <message> <filename>`.
-6. Upload the commited changes to the GIN repository, by running `gin upload`.
+9. Upload the committed changes to the GIN repository by running `gin upload`.
 Latest changes to the repository can be pulled via `gin download`. `gin sync` will synchronise the latest changes bidirectionally.
-7. Determine the sha256 checksum hash of each new file, by running `sha256sum <filename>` in a terminal.
-Alternatively, you can use `pooch` to do this for you: `python -c "import pooch; pooch.file_hash('/path/to/file')"`.
-If you wish to generate a text file containing the hashes of all the files in a given folder, you can use `python -c "import pooch; pooch.make_registry('/path/to/folder', 'sha256_registry.txt')`.
-8. Update the `movement.datasets.py` module on the [movement GitHub repository](movement-github:) by adding the new files to the `POSE_DATA` registry.
-Make sure to include the correct sha256 hash, as determined in the previous step.
-Follow all the usual [guidelines for contributing code](#contributing-code).
-Make sure to test whether the new files can be fetched successfully (see [fetching data](#fetching-data) above) before submitting your pull request.

-You can also perform steps 3-6 via the GIN web interface, if you prefer to avoid using the CLI.
+You can also perform steps 3, 4, 8, and 9 via the GIN web interface, if you prefer to avoid using the CLI.